-- a) New development should line streets and open spaces and establish a height of 4 to 6 residential stories. - b) Building heights could increase adjacent to the new park space at the foot of Curfew and Berry Streets, but should transition down to 4 stories along Emerald and Curfew Streets to preserve the existing scale and character of the street.
+- a) New development should line streets and open spaces and establish a height of 4 to 6 residential stories. - b) Building heights could increase adjacent to the new Commons Park space but should transition down to 4 stories along Emerald and Curfew Streets to preserve the existing scale and character of the street.